 Many learners prefer their sessions to be on a one-to-one basis, but we do offer sessions for groups of up to four learners at a time.
 Each learner has a development plan with objectives that are appropriate and measurable.

-Learners spend time with the horses or on horse-related activities and can work towards nationally recognised qualifications.
+Learners spend time with the horses/small animals on related activities and can work towards nationally recognised qualifications.
 These qualifications have identified learning outcomes which are valued by funding providers such as the Local Education Authority.

 We liaise with schools, SENCOs, teachers or other professionals as necessary, providing you with reports about the learner’s progress should you need them.